Sai-Pamidi-8274/Plinko/README.md

-# Plinko
+# Project 31 : Plinko
-Plinko with no score
+Project 31 for WhiteHat